The Amazing Grace

 The Amazing Grace is a 2006 British Nigerian historical drama film written by Jeta Amata and Nick Moran, directed by Jeta Amata and produced by Jeta Amata & Alicia Arce.
 The film stars Joke Silva, Nick Moran, Scott Cleverdon, Mbong Odungide, Fred Amata and Zack Amata.
 The film received 11 nominations and won the award for Achievement in Cinematography at the Africa Movie Academy Awards in 2007.

 Premise

 The film, occasionally narrated by Joke Silva, tells the reformation story of British slave trader John Newton (Nick Moran), sailing to what is now Nigeria to buy slaves.
-Later, increasingly shocked by the brutality of slavery, he gave up the trade and became an Anglican priest.
-Newton later wrote the redemptive hymn Amazing Grace and became an abolitionist.
+Later, increasingly shocked by the brutality of slavery, he gives up the trade and becomes an Anglican priest.
+Newton later writes the redemptive hymn Amazing Grace and becomes an abolitionist.